-The type of data inputs listed below represent the foundational datasets commonly used in SCP approaches.
-This list will be expanded over the course of the project to integrate more data inputs covering additional stakeholder priorities and considerations.
+The type of data inputs listed below represent some of the foundational datasets commonly used in ISP approaches.
+This list will be expanded over the course of the project to integrate more data inputs also considering stakeholder feedback and priorities and considerations.
 Our current data inputs for the spatial analyses include:

-Protected areas: All Natura 2000 and nationally designated sites (CDDA), to identify priorities that best complement existing protected sites.
-Ultimately, this information will be updated based on information contained in the pledges of the EU Member States (EU MS).
+Protected areas: All Natura 2000 and nationally designated sites (NatDa), to identify priorities that best complement existing protected sites.
+This information will be updated with the new version of the Natura 2000 dataset and National designations dataset.